-- Steel & Aluminium material is sold to NSW steel mills.
+- Steel & aluminium material is sold to NSW and Queensland steel mills.

-- Paper & Cardboard is sold to NSW and Victorian paper mills for further processing to be turned back into paper and cardboard.
+- Paper & cardboard is sold to NSW paper mills for further processing into paper and cardboard.

-- Glass is processed locally into five grades for commercial applications such as pool filter medium, termite barrier, sand blasting and binding agent.
+- Glass is processed locally into five grades for commercial applications such as pool filter media, termite barrier, sand blasting and binding agent.